MSA-209/msa-209.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
+# Wrap the subtitle value in quotes to treat the colon as part of the string
-subtitle: <a href='https://www.gatech.edu/'>Georgia Institute of Technology</a>.225 North Ave NW, Atlanta, GA 30332. ryandoan50@gmail.com LinkedIn: ryandoan21.
-Always Learning
+subtitle: "<a href='https://www.gatech.edu/'>Georgia Institute of Technology</a>.
+225 North Ave NW, Atlanta, GA 30332. ryandoan50@gmail.com LinkedIn: ryandoan21.
+Always Learning"

 profile:
   align: right